Faculty of Bioengineering

 Dr. Wang’s research includes the development of genetically-encoded molecule biosensors based on fluorescence resonance energy transfer (FRET) and the application of these biosensors for the visualization and... more

 Sheng obtained a Ph.D. in Biostatistics at Harvard University.
 He worked at Stanford University as a visiting scholar.
-He worked at University of Illinois as an assistant professor, an associate professor and Bliss... more
+He worked at University of Illinois as an assistant professor, an... more